bjornwallner/DockQ/README.md

 `./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -perm1`

+To make it slightly more fun we can change the initial order of the model so the best combination is not the first one-one mapping:

+`./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -chain1 B A C D -perm1`

 576 combinations:

 `./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -perm1 -perm2`